Foreword

 Access

 The practice of architecture shall always pursue and advocate for universal, non-discriminatory access.
-The built environment shall always support the greater over the few in all of its expressions.
+The built environment shall support the greater over the few in all its expressions.

-Universal access to life’s opportunities is critical to the health and wellbeing of a society.
-Opportunity given to one is opportunity given to all—to the benefit of all.
+Universal access to life’s opportunities is critical to the health and well-being of a society.
+Opportunity given to one is opportunity given to all—benefiting all.

 Contribution

-Buildings act both internally on their occupants and externally on the surrounding environment.
+Buildings act both internally on their occupants and externally on their surroundings.
 They bridge time with place—synthesizing with human undertakings of shelter, safety, economy, and community.
-These physical constructs will inevitably outlive their initial sponsors and uses.
+These physical constructs will often outlive their initial sponsors and uses.

-As such, the built environment is inherently part of the public trust and at its service.
+As such, the built environment is inherently part of the public trust—and in its service.

 Good